Shubhamparaye1/Loan-Status-prediction/README.md

-# Loan-prediction
+# Loan Status Prediction
-analyzing loan prediction and apply ML algorithm
+In this we are analysing the loan status base on their loan amount, annual income and credit history.done univarient analysis of numerical coulums with applying logaritham, also analysize on categorical columns.Bivariate analysisis done, Compare categorical data with target column and apply ML algoritham